Skip to main content

 5. If the benefactor agrees with the gift agreement, the president or representative and benefactor will sign the agreement.

-6. If the gift is substantial and the name is for a facility, the president will submit the proposal to the board of trustees for approval.
+6. If the gift is $1 million or greater, or the name is for a college facility, school, division, program, or building, the president will submit the proposal to the board of trustees for approval.

-7. If approved by the board of trustees, the president and benefactor will sign the agreement.
+7. If the board of trustees approves, the president and benefactor will sign the agreement.

 3. Functional Name